 BOOM X Creative Team

-Rick Miller is a Dora and Gemini award-winning writer/director/actor/musician/educator who has performed in five languages on five continents and who Entertainment Weekly called “one of the 100 most creative people alive today”.
-He has created and toured solo shows such as the hit sensation BOOM, MacHomer, and (w.
-Daniel Brooks) Bigger Than Jesus and HARDSELL.
+Rick Miller (he/him) is a Dora and Gemini award-winning writer / director / actor / musician / educator who has performed in five languages on five continents, and who Entertainment Weekly called “one of the 100 most creative people alive today”.
+He has created and toured solo shows such as the BOOM Trilogy (BOOM, BOOM X, and BOOM YZ), MacHomer, Bigger Than Jesus and HARDSELL; and family shows with Craig Francis and Kidoons, such as Twenty Thousand Leagues Under The Sea, Jungle Book, and Frankenstein.
 With Robert Lepage, he has collaborated on Geometry of Miracles, Zulu Time, Lipsynch, and on the film Possible Worlds.
-As the artistic director of WYRD Productions and co-creative director of the Kidoons Network, Rick has most recently developed BOOM and BOOM X, and (w.
-Craig Francis) Twenty Thousand Leagues Under The Sea, GAME of CLONES, Jungle Book, and (w.
-Craig Francis and Paul Van Dyck) Frankenstein; as well as animated series that educate, enlighten, empower and entertain young people.
-He often teaches an interdisciplinary class at the University of Toronto called The Architecture of Creativity.
-Rick is from Montreal, and lives in Toronto with his wife Stephanie Baptist and their two daughters.
+Current projects in development include MONEY, Andersen Fairy Tales and Rose Red - a new musical.
+Rick hosts an intergenerational podcast called Xing The Gap, and sometimes teaches an interdisciplinary class at the University of Toronto called The Architecture of Creativity.
+He lives in Toronto with his partner Stephanie Baptist and their two daughters. www.rickmiller.ca

 Aidan Ware hails from Calgary, Alberta.
 His passion for live production has taken him around the world where he has worn many hats as a technical director, lighting & sound designer.
 He recently completed an 18-month practicum program at the Banff Centre for Arts & Creativity as a lighting technician and now lives in Toronto where he is Assistant Technical Director at Canadian Stage.